 The Attack Mini Pump may be small enough to fit into a jersey pocket, but it does have awesome pumping performance.
 In fact, it has a claimed maximum pressure of 120 psi.
 The hose works with most valves, so you can use it on different bike tires.
 It is also extractable, so it easily stores away when not in use.

 This high-pressure mini bike pump is an excellent tool to bring along whether you’re on the go or out on the trail.
 It makes the task of inflating your tires quick and easy.

 Lezyne Micro Floor Drive High Volume Pump

 This mini bike pump has a maximum capacity of 90 psi and weighs 150 grams.
 It features a 24-inch hose that easily reaches most valve stems and a comfortable machine handle for proper control.
+This feature means you can use the pump on the ground without inconveniencing yourself.
 The floor pump works with Presta and Schrader valves; thus, making it an excellent choice for both mountain and road bikes.

 We love that this mini pump comes with a foot peg that folds up when you’re not using the barrel.
 The chuck is also reversible and versatile to work with an array of tire brands.
 As a bonus feature, you can also use this pump on other inflatable objects and not just tires.